Labor Force Statistics from the Current Population Survey

-- Employed persons by occupation, industry, class of worker, hours of work, full- or part-time status, and reasons for working part time.
+- Employed people by occupation, industry, self employment, hours of work, full- or part-time status, including involuntary part time

-- Discouraged workers and other persons not in the labor force.
+- Discouraged workers and others not in the labor force

-- Information on weekly and hourly earnings by detailed demographic group, occupation, education, union affiliation, and full- and part-time employment status, union and non-union status
+- Median weekly earnings by demographic characteristics, occupation, full- and part-time employment status, union and non-union status

 Source of data

 - The Current Population Survey (CPS), also referred to as the household survey, is a monthly sample survey of 60,000 eligible households conducted by the U.S. Census Bureau for the Bureau of Labor Statistics

 The survey is conducted using a combination of live telephone and in-person interviews with household respondents.